What is Payroll and how are Payroll Calculations done?

 It is always better to introduce a maker-checker process in your payroll.
 The maker does all of the above activities and the checker (who can be a senior employee such as CFO, Head HR or company director) who approves the processing.

-The best way to validate a payroll is to compare it against a prior months payroll.
-Dig deeper to identify reasons for any changes and you will be quickly done with approvals.
+The best way to validate a payroll is to compare it against a prior month’s payroll.
+Thus, dig deeper to identify reasons for any changes and you will quickly be done with approvals.

 Bank transfer and Payslip sharing

-Post finalization, the payroll can be marked disbursed on the payout date.
-Additionally, salary slips can be printed and shared by email or enabled on the self-services portal.
+After finalizing, mark the payroll as disbursed on the payout date.
+Also, print salary slips and share them via email or the self-service portal.

-Bank reports are created to allow electronic transfers from your companys’ account to individual accounts.
+Evidently, the system creates bank reports to enable electronic transfers from your company’s account to individual accounts.

 Statutory reports filing